-Voluntary Resettlement Agencies (VOLAGs) contains links to agencies located throughout Wisconsin.
-The U.S. Department of State has cooperative agreements with voluntary resettlement agencies (VOLAGs) to deliver refugee reception and placement services.
+Voluntary Resettlement Agencies contains links to agencies located throughout Wisconsin.
+The U.S. Department of State has cooperative agreements with Volags to deliver refugee reception and placement services.

 CDC - Refugee Health Guidelines includes pre-departure and post-arrival medical screening and treatment of U.S.-bound refugees.

-CDC - Division of Global Migration and Quarantine provides the Department of State (DOS) and the U.S. Citizenship and Immigration Services (USCIS) with medical screening guidelines (referred to as Technical Instructions) for all examining physicians, which outline in detail the scope of the medical examination.
+CDC - Technical Instructions for Panel Physicians and Civil Surgeons provides the Department of State (DOS) and the U.S. Citizenship and Immigration Services (USCIS) with medical screening guidelines (referred to as technical instructions) for all examining physicians, which outline in detail the scope of the medical examination.